Diet soda is a popular beverage that many people use when they want to enjoy a carbonated beverage without all the added sugar or calories.

 Let’s explore the impact diet soda can have on our health.
 Here’s what the research says:

-Despite the common belief that diet soda is a better alternative for those with diabetes, studies have found diet soda to significantly increase the risk for diabetes.
+Despite the common belief that diet soda is a better alternative for those with elevated blood sugar, studies have found diet soda to significantly increase the risk of health complications related to high blood sugar.

 One study found that women who consumed more than two diet beverages per day, had a higher risk for heart disease and mortality (6).

-Additionally, a meta-analysis found a higher risk for hypertension (a major risk factor for heart disease) for those consuming either sugar-sweetened and artificially-sweetened beverages (7).
+Additionally, a meta-analysis found a higher risk of poor heart health for those consuming sugar-sweetened and artificially-sweetened beverages (7).

 Both human and animal studies have found a negative impact between artificial sweeteners and the gut microbiome.